splunk/sdds/README.md

 **What is Splunk Distributed Deployment Server/SDDS?**

-SDDS is a methodology to build a standardized deployment of Splunk Deployment Server that can be more easily deployed, monitored and automated.
+SDDS is a model to build a repeatable, scalable and standardized deployment of Splunk Deployment Server that can easily deployed, scaled & monitored from a central location (Monitoring Console).

 **SDDS has 3 components**